Normal Distribution and Normality

 - The smaller the variance or standard deviation, the less variability in the data set.

-- 68-95-99.7 Rule.
+- Empiricle Rule: 68-95-99.7 Rule.

-The 68-95-99.7 rule or the empirical rule in statistics states that for a normal distribution.
+The 68-95-99.7 rule, or the Empirical rule in statistics, states that for a normal distribution.

 - About 68% of the data fall within one standard deviation of the mean, that is, between μ-σ and μ+σ.